claudioametrano/functional_annotation_db/README.md

 **product**: description of the protein

 Many sequences identified ad CDS are not annotated, but this is normal.
-Annotation can be improved if providing Prokka with more extensive references than Swissprot.
+Annotation can be improved if providing Prokka with more extensive references.

 ### TASK 3